Gisela Januszewska: Career

 Having gained her first experience in the obstetrics volunteering at the Women's Hospital in Zürich, Januszewska moved in June 1898 to Remscheid, German Empire, and became an insurance doctor for Allgemeine Ortskrankenkasse.
 In March 1899, she was appointed Amtsärztin, a public health official, in the Bosnian town of Banja Luka, becoming its first female physician.

 During her career in Banja Luka, Januszewska was one of few physicians who strove to ensure that Bosnian Muslim women had proper access to healthcare.
 Her initial supervisor there, the 20 years older Ladislaus Januszewski, became her second husband in 1900.
 Upon their marriage, Januszewska had to abandon her post as public health official.
 Instead she served as head of an outpatient clinic for Muslim women of Banja Luka.
 She performed minor surgeries and gained fame treating patients with smallpox, typhoid, typhus and syphilis, but most of all osteomalacia (the last being especially rampant among Muslim women, according to Teodora Krajewska, another physician in Bosnia at the time).

 Following Januszewski's retirement, the couple moved to Graz.
-She took up doctoral studies shortly before the outbreak of the First World War, enrolling the University of Graz.
+She took up doctoral studies shortly before the outbreak of the First World War, enrolling at the University of Graz.
 Widowed in 1916, she volunteered to enter the military medical corps as the only physician available to the Militärkommando.

 Januszewska received several medals for her services, including German Red Cross Decoration and the Austrian Order of the Civil Merit.
 After the war, in 1919, she opened her own practice in Graz.
 Until 1933, she functioned as a panel physician for Styria and Carinthia's Association of Health Insurance.
 She was widely respected for her social responsibility: not only did she treat the underprivileged for free, she also financially supported some of them.
 She was the second Austrian physician to be awarded the title Medizinalrat, an award for outstanding contributions to medicine.

 Later life

-By the end of 1935, Januszewska had closed her practice, but continued her social work.
+By the end of 1935, Januszewska had closed her practice but continued her social work.
 In 1937, her work was rewarded with the Knight's Cross of the Order of Merit, Austria's highest honour.
 Within a year, however, Austria was invaded and annexed by Nazi Germany.
 Januszewska found herself a victim of its racial policy.
 Her Graz apartment was confiscated in 1940, and she was forced to move to Vienna, from where she was deported to the Theresienstadt concentration camp.
 She died there on 2 March 1943, aged 76.